 If you watch the video and look closely, you'll see it's basically the same "deli counter" process used by the Lead Assignment Rule approach.
 The main difference here is that the last step happens in Process Builder which is much more flexible than Lead Assignment Rules and isn't tied specifically to the Lead object.

-This means that the good, bad and ugly of this approach is pretty similar to the earlier approach.
+This means that the good, bad, and ugly of this approach are pretty similar to the earlier approach.